 - Choose options (e.g., synthesis scale, purification options, fluorescent dyes, and quenchers) as needed, and follow screens to checkout.

-The PrimerQuest Tool makes it easy to design basic and highly customized primers and probes for PCR and qPCR.
+The PrimerQuest Tool helps to enable the design of basic and highly customized primers and probes for PCR and qPCR.
 Now that you understand the fundamentals of using this design tool, look for future articles from IDT about experiments requiring more complex assay design considerations, such as splice-specific, multiplexing, SNPs, and CNV designs.